-Alex applies more than 10 years of experience in the financial services industry as an Assistant Vice President at Merrill Lynch and a partner within The Barcomb Group, a nationally ranked wealth management team in the Boston office.
+Alex applies more than 11 years of experience in the financial services industry as a Vice President at Merrill Lynch and a partner within The Barcomb Group, a nationally ranked wealth management team in the Boston office.
 Alex serves as a member of the Financial Planning Association of Massachusetts and is a CERTIFIED FINANCIAL PLANNER™ certificate, a designation awarded by the Certified Financial Planner Board of Standards, Inc.

 Additionally, Alex serves on the national governing body for the Sigma Chi fraternal organization.
 Originally from Cape Cod, Alex resides in Boston with his wife Shanti.
 He has been a Big Brother in the Big Brothers Big Sisters program of Massachusetts Bay for over six years and is an avid runner who has completed numerous marathons.